Harbord Collegiate Institute: History

 Harbord was opened in 1892 as the Harbord Street Collegiate Institute.
 Harbord's first centennial was celebrated in 1992 and included the inauguration of the Harbord museum, a repository of Harbord memorabilia.
 To mark the event, Harbord's alumni group, the Harbord Club, published a 300-page history of the school entitled The Happy Ghosts of Harbord, which traces the history of the school from its opening in 1892 to 1992.
 The original school building was Jacobethan Revival and replaced with the Collegiate Gothic wing in 1932.

 On November 11, 2005, a Remembrance Day ceremony took place at Harbord.
 With the donations from the W. Garfield Weston Foundation and many other corporate sponsors and individuals, the rededication of the 1921 World War I monument back to its original splendour was held.
 In May 2007, a second monument created to remember World War II was revealed in another ceremony.

 Harbord Club

 The Harbord Club has 2600 members.
-It was established in 1978 by Elsie Affleck, who brought along other alumni including Ken Prentice, Willie Zimmerman, Johnny Wayne, Max Goldhar and Julius Molinaro.
-The Harbordite, founded in 1979, is the Harbord Club newsletter that keeps former students of the school in contact with one another and up-to-date on Harbord activities.
+It was established in 1978.
+The Harbordite, founded in 1979, is the club newsletter that keeps former students of the school in contact with one another and up-to-date on Harbord activities.
 The Harbord Charitable Foundation was also created at this time, supporting both student scholarships and alumni activities.
-The Directors of the Harbord Club are as follows: Syd Moscoe, Ben Lee, Sid Ingham, Belinda Medeiros-Felix, Vasan Persad, Diana Dasilva and Sierra Medeiros-Felix.